wweverma1/llr-hall-website/README.md

 # llr_hall_website
-Website for LLR Hall of Residence
+Official Website for Lala Lajpat Rai Hall of Residence.

-Includes Features like:
+Features:
 - About/Info of Hall
 - Photos (photos posted on instagram with #llrhalliitkgp)
 - Hall Magzine